slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"When you have something to say, silence is a lie."
 -- Jordan Peterson*

-> *"If you tell the truth, you don't have to remember anything."
+> *"If you tell the truth, you don’t have to remember anything."
 -- Mark Twain*

 > *"A lie can travel half way around the world while the truth is putting on its shoes."